-For COGS and Schedule C, it's really important to know the difference between a supply as they need to be handled differently from a cost and inventory perspective.
+Before you even go anywhere near a Schedule C form, it's really important to know the difference between a supply and a material as they need to be handled completely differently from a cost and inventory perspective.

 a) Materials not used directly in the manufacture of your products (e.g. envelopes, packaging) or

 b) Materials used in the production of your products that are not able to be inventoried due to an inability to accurately measure the material (e.g. thread)

 If you think your material is a supply, it should generally be tracked as an expense rather than a material.
 This is because supplies are typically claimable only within the year that they were purchased.
 Materials used to produce your products are on the other hand treated as an "asset until sold" - we'll cover that in the section below.